Rootes Group: Peugeot-Talbot (1978–2007)

 The Ryton plant was initially retained and went on to assemble the Peugeot 405 alongside the 309 from 1987, as well as the 309's successor (the Peugeot 306) from late 1992, and finally the Peugeot 206 from 1998.

 Ryton began assembling its last Peugeot, the 206, in 1998.
 At the height of the car's success, the plant was working at capacity to satisfy demand.
 Ryton's importance in PSA's overall strategy was as an assembly operation with limited production capacity compared to PSA's main factories in France and Spain - particularly as its location between two main roads made expansion impossible.

 In April 2006, after years of speculation surrounding Ryton's future, the PSA Group announced that production of the Peugeot 206 would be shifted to Slovakia and the Ryton plant would close within the next year.

 Production at the plant ceased on 12 December 2006.
 It marked the end of nearly 60 years of car manufacturing at Ryton, and severed the motor industry's final remaining direct link with the Rootes Group.
 More than 2,000 jobs were lost as a result of the factory's closure.
 It was demolished soon after.
 The only physical remnant of the Rootes Group still in existence is the Whitley research and development centre - originally established during the Chrysler era, but subsequently sold by PSA and is now owned by Jaguar Land Rover.

-The intellectual property owned by the Rootes Group (including dormant marque and model names) went into the hands of either Chrysler or Peugeot following the divestment of the company's assets in 1978; and still appear from time to time on both companies' products - for example Peugeot has used the names "Minx", "Rapier" and "Sceptre" on various occasions, and on one occasion considered a second resurrection of the Talbot marque as a new budget brand - whilst Chrysler has reused the "Avenger" nameplate on the Dodge Avenger.
+The intellectual property owned by the former Rootes Group (including dormant marque and model names) was divided up between Chrysler and PSA Peugeot-Citroën following the divestment of the company's assets in 1978; and still appear from time to time on both companies' products - for example Peugeot has used the names Minx, Rapier and Sceptre on various occasions, and on one occasion considered a second resurrection of the Talbot marque as a new budget brand - whilst Chrysler has reused the Avenger nameplate on the Dodge Avenger, and more recently on the Jeep Avenger in 2023.

-In 2021 the successors of both conglomerates, namely Fiat Chrysler Automobiles, and Groupe PSA merged to form Stellantis - effectively bringing together the surviving fragments of the Rootes Group back under one umbrella.
+In 2021 the successors of both conglomerates, namely Fiat Chrysler Automobiles, and PSA Group merged to form Stellantis - effectively bringing together the surviving fragments of the Rootes Group back under one umbrella.

 Commemorations

 Maidstone, where William Rootes set up his business in 1914, managed to keep the Rootes name on their building until 2007.
 Built in 1938-39 for Rootes it is listed Grade II.
 On 1 January 2007, in line with the other 40 dealerships within its business group, the name was changed from Rootes Maidstone, to Robins & Day Maidstone.
 Robins & Day is wholly owned and operated by Peugeot UK, as opposed to many car dealerships which are franchises.
+As of April 2020 it is being converted into luxury penthouses and will be completed in 2024.

 Rootes' contribution to Coventry's history is commemorated by the University of Warwick in the naming of Rootes Hall, one of its largest halls of residence, on the main campus site on the outskirts of Coventry.